 2. (33)

-from atmospheric data, with the vertically integrated moisture flux divergence viMFD
+from atmospheric data, with monthly vertically integrated moisture flux divergence viMFD

 3. (34)

-from the terrestrial water balance with total mass MT from GRACE measurements and runoff Ro from the measured river runoff of the catchment.
+from the terrestrial water balance with monthly temporal derivatives of GRACE measurements and measured river runoff Ro of the catchment.

 Here recharge [mm/month] is taken either from the water balance, Eq.(34), or from moisture flux divergence, Eq.(33), provided by ERA-INTERIM of ECMWF and processed by the Institute of Meteorology and Climate Research, Garmisch, Germany.
 For GRACE mass deviations data from GeoForschungsZentrum GFZ Potsdam Release 5 are used in mm equivalent water height.
 Both are handled as described in Riegger and Tourian, 2014.
 River discharge is taken from the ORE HYBAM project (http://ore-hybam.org) and converted to runoff [mm/month] by normalization with catchment area.
 For a comparison of the calculated river network storage with observationsfrom the “Global Inundation Extent from Multi-Satellite GIEMS (Prigent et al., 2001) flood area [km2] is used.
 As GRACE mass deviation is most accurate for a monthly time resolution at present, the other data sets are aggregated to a monthly resolution as well.
 For the parameter optimization time series of river runoff and GRACE mass deviation are used for the time period from January 2004 until January 2009.
 Monthly runoff and the storage volume of the catchment and river network are calculated for Amazon based on different recharge products here and optimized either versus runoff or GRACE mass deviation.
 The results calculated with recharge from the terrestrial water balance optimized versus GRACE mass deviation are shown in Figures 8-10 for both (a) the monthly signal and (b) the monthly residual for January 2003-2009 .